The vaccine skeptic message can get ugly online

 “So if we ignore these anti-vaccine people with all of the nonsense that they are putting on social media, I really feel like that it gives them a greater voice.
 I think more pediatricians should be involved in putting stuff out on social media to counter the misleading and just blatantly false information that they use.”

 So Switzer is not only taking the case public.
-She’s also suing, and another group of pediatricians has filed a formal complaint again Meehan with the Oklahoma State Board of Medical Licensure.
+She’s also suing, and another group of pediatricians say they have filed a formal complaint again Meehan with the Oklahoma State Board of Medical Licensure.

 “We, the undersigned, wish to file a formal complaint against James C. Meehan, MD, for his unprofessional behavior on social media directed at each of us,” the complaint reads.
 It's signed by eight physicians and medical students, including Dr. Christopher Johnson, a pediatric critical care specialist in Santa Fe who lists a torrent of abusive tweets from Meehan in the complaint, as well as Dr. Alastair McAlpine of Red Cross Children's Hospital in Cape Town, South Africa, also a Meehan target.